slawekradzyminski/awesome-testing.com/mentoring.md

 ## Get Started

+Ready to elevate your testing capabilities and take your career to the next level?
+Don't wait—reach out today to transform your testing approach and unlock your full potential!

-Ready to elevate your testing capabilities?
-[Contact me](/contact/) to discuss your specific needs and schedule a consultation.
+[Contact me now](/contact/) to discuss your specific needs and schedule a consultation.
+Let's start building something amazing together!

-All rates are in Polish Złoty (PLN), Euros (€), and British Pounds (£) per hour.
+All rates are in Polish Złoty (PLN), Euros (€), British Pounds (£), and US Dollars ($) per hour.
 Travel expenses may apply for on-site consultations outside of Kraków.